How MarCELL Works

 Prevent Major Flooding & Water Damage

-The new SPuck wireless water sensor detects water leaks and flooding as a result of burst pipes and plumbing failures.
+The new SPuck Multisensor detects water leaks, in addition to temperature and humidity, as a result of burst pipes, plumbing failures, and HVAC issues.

 When minor issues occur, it immediately communicates with your MarCELL (up to 320 feet) and notifies you before disaster strikes.